alang100/DSTS_Assignment_1_Predictive_Modelling_Of_Eating_Out_In_Sydney/README.md

 To conclude, all models perform very similarly but the random forest classifier is the best for this dataset.

-Model Performance:

-Classification models, particularly Random Forest, provided accurate predictions for restaurant success.
-Recommendations:

-Random Forest is the recommended model for predicting restaurant ratings due to its superior performance.
-Further feature engineering, such as adding external socioeconomic data, may improve model accuracy.
-Deployment:

-All models and code have been packaged into a Docker container for reproducibility.
-A Tableau dashboard provides interactive insights into the findings.
-This project highlights the power of data-driven insights for understanding and forecasting trends in Sydney's vibrant dining scene.

-**Conclusion:**
+### Conclusion
 This was an excellent project that required skills in data visualization, exploratory data analysis, feature engineering, linear regression and classification modelling.

 The project highlights the importance of preprocessing, feature engineering, and careful model evaluation in deriving insights from data.
 Linear Regression and Logistic Regression emerged as effective tools for this dataset, enabling accurate predictions and classifications of the target variable.

 Sydney's restaurant scene is diverse, with significant clustering in central suburbs and higher costs associated with better ratings.

+All models and code have been packaged into a Docker container for reproducibility.
+A Tableau dashboard provides interactive insights into the findings.